 Instructions

 - Preheat oven to 400 degrees Fahrenheit and line a baking sheet with parchment paper.
 Roll out your puff pastry sheet into about a 12 inch square and place onto your baking sheet.
+Bake for 15 minutes and remove from oven.
+If your puff pastry is very puffy, gently press down with a paper towel to deflate.

-- Bake for 15 minutes, or until your tart is golden brown around the edges and beginning to brown across the top.
+- Bake for about 15 minutes, or until your tart is golden brown around the edges and beginning to brown across the top.
 Top with thin sliced basil, slice into squares, and serve.

 Equipment Recommendations